-Duncan Hunter leads race for 50th Congressional District seat
+Duncan Hunter to face Democrat Campa-Najjar in November runoff

-SAN DIEGO — In the 50th District, incumbent Republican Duncan Hunter, with 48 percent of the vote in early returns, held a commanding lead for the seat he’s held since 2009 and that his father, Duncan D. Hunter, held long before that.
+SAN DIEGO — Incumbent Republican Duncan Hunter finished firmly in first place in Tuesday’s primary election for the 50th Congressional District seat he’s held since 2009 and that his father, Duncan D. Hunter, held long before that.

 The district encompasses much of East County as well as Fallbrook, San Marcos, Valley Center and Escondido.